bmlindor/ttv_ss/AAREADME.md

 1).
 With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter first then Moon 1a). clear gaussians in likelihood profiles, agrees with posterior dist.
 2).
+For 30 sec noise, ~18 years is enough to constrain Jupiter period from E+V
+        (mass?)
-For 30 sec noise, <25 years is enough to constrain jupiter period
+    For 30 sec noise, ~22 years is enough to constrain Mars period from E+V (mass?)
     For 60secs and 90 secs, 30 years is enough
         limits/constraints make sense based on TTVs 3).
 Less time span or more noise overestimate (or underestimate?)
 Jupiter period